PawelGargula/work-assistant/README.md

 - **Terms of Service and Privacy Policy:** Easily accessible and clear terms and conditions.
 - **Email Authentication:** Secure sign-in using email authentication links.
-- **Task Management:** Create and edit tasks with planned completion times.
+- **Task Management:** Create, edit, delete tasks with planned completion times.
 - **Time Tracking:** Start and stop tracking time for tasks.
 - **Task Completion:** Mark tasks as complete.
 - **Time Tracks Management:** View and edit all your time tracks.